adokter/bioRad/README.md

 </details>

-You can install the released version of bioRad from [CRAN](https://CRAN.R-project.org) with:
+<br> You can install the released version of bioRad from
+[CRAN](https://CRAN.R-project.org) with:

 ``` r